WICG/turtledove/FLEDGE.md

 *   auctionSignals: As provided by the seller in the call to `runAdAuction()`.
 This is the opportunity for the seller to provide information about the page context (ad size, publisher ID, etc), the type of auction (first-price vs second-price), and so on.
 *   perBuyerSignals: The value for _this specific buyer_ as taken from the auction config passed to `runAdAuction()`.
 This can include contextual signals about the page that come from the buyer's server, if the seller is an SSP which performs a real-time bidding call to buyer servers and pipes the response back, or if the publisher page contacts the buyer's server directly.
 If so, the buyer may wish to check a cryptographic signature of those signals inside `generateBid()` as protection against tampering.
 *   trustedBiddingSignals: An object whose keys are the `trustedBiddingSignalsKeys` for the interest group, and whose values are those returned in the `trustedBiddingSignals` request.
 This used when the trusted server is same-origin with the buyer's script.
-*   crossOriginTrustedSignals: Like turstedBiddingSignals, but used when the trusted-server is cross-origin to the buyer's script.
+*   crossOriginTrustedSignals: Like trustedBiddingSignals, but used when the trusted-server is cross-origin to the buyer's script.
 The value is an object that has as a key the trusted server's origin, e.g. `"https://example.org"`, and as value an object in format trustedBiddingSignals uses.
     See [3.1.1 Cross-Origin Trusted Server Signals](#311-cross-origin-trusted-signal) for more details.